 nasturtium |

-As cabbage is a heavy feeder, medium to weak feeders are suitable as a subsequent or previous crop.
+As cabbage is a heavy feeder, medium to light feeders are suitable as a subsequent or previous crop.
 In addition to vegetable plants, you can also sow Green Manure.
 This enriches the soil with nutrients and maintains soil fertility over the long term.
 You should not choose mustard as a green manure, as this is part of the same plant family.
 However, there are many other green manure plants such as phacelia or buckwheat.

 As most cabbages have a relatively long growing season, planning the Succession Planting is somewhat more difficult.
 However, there are crops with a short growing period that are suitable as a pre-crop or post-crop for cabbage plants: spinach, lamb's lettuce, peas and celery.
 Radishes are also suitable as a pre-crop for other cabbage plants.
 However, they are not ideal as they are also part of the Brassicaceae family.
 If you already have problems with specific diseases or pests for cabbage, you should therefore use other secondary crops.